For many of us Christmas is one of happiest times of year.

 We use or have used a combination of the following banks over the years to automate our savings.

-- Chime Bank: This bank account will allow you to setup automated transfers, and roundup your purchases to put in savings.
+- Chime App: This bank account will allow you to setup automated transfers, and roundup your purchases to put in savings.
 Get this free account and then use the roundups for your Christmas gifts!

 - Qapital: This account will allow you to save based on just about any trigger you want, from rounding up spending, scheduled transfers, to saving every time your favorite team wins a football game.